LinuxLab-ESGI/Random-Number-Generation-on-Linux-Systems/README.md

 ### Why we talk about "*pseudo-random*" generation ?

-You may have noticed in the first sentences of this write-up that I talk about pseudo-random generation and not juste random generation.
+You may have noticed in the first sentences of this article that I talked about pseudo-random generation and not just random generation.

 *Pseudo-random number generation creates a sequence of numbers that approximates the properties of perfect random numbers as closely as possible.
 It's based on **mathematical algorithms**.*